-One serious difference between your grandfather’s Navy and the fleet of today is the blessing and curse that is.
+One serious difference between your grandfather’s Navy and the fleet of today is the blessing and curse that is E-mail.
 The administrative convenience is remarkable, and the ability to instantly disseminate large volumes of information such as schedules or procedures is critical to the daily operational routine.
 What is also remarkable is the propensity for Division Officers to hide in their staterooms and fire off directives, expecting magic to happen.
 Don’t give in to this temptation–it’s completely missing the point of being a Division Officer.

 Don’t ever be a tough-guy from behind the keyboard.